engineeredarts/tritium_remote/README.md

 # tritium_remote

 A library for interacting with Tritium systems.
+[Hosted docs are here](https://tritiumrobot.cloud/docs/remote/) (require login).

 -   Connects to a running Tritium system via the Gateway node, initially by WebSocket only
 -   Uses GraphQL to send commands and request data